Student Handbook - Sexual Assault & Misconduct

 Union College has designated the following individuals to receive complaints: (1) the Title IX Coordinator at x8327 (518-388-8327) or a Deputy Title IX Coordinator (for further contact information, see “Title IX” section); (2) the Dean of Students or his/her designees at x6116 (518-388-6116); and (3) Campus Safety at x6911 (518-388-6911).

-This policy explains Union’s approach to investigating, adjudicating, and disciplining acts of sexual misconduct and sexual harassment.
-Many acts of sexual misconduct are also crimes.
+This policy explains Union’s approach to investigating, adjudicating, and disciplining acts of sexual misconduct, relationship violence and sexual harassment.
+Many acts of sexual misconduct and relationship violence are also crimes.
 Union strongly encourages the reporting of such incidents to the local police by dialing 911.
 Campus Safety will assist a student in reporting an incident to the police if the student so requests.
 The criminal process is separate and distinct from this policy.
 The fact that a criminal complaint has been filed, prosecuted, or dismissed will not prevent Union from pursuing disciplinary action or interim restrictions during the pendency of the criminal action.

 The College assists victims of sexual misconduct, relationship violence and sexual harassment.
 In addition to offering support services, the College maintains a campus disciplinary process.
 The Student Code of Conduct contains the policies, regulations, and procedures of the campus judicial system which govern the behavior of students.
 If you would like to know more about the campus judicial system, you may contact the Dean of Student’s Office at x6116 (518-388-6116).